6thquake/react-material/pages/api/divider.md

   /* istanbul ignore if */
   if (props.inset) {
     return new Error(
-      'React-Material: you are using the deprecated `inset` property ' + 'that will be removed in the next major release.
+      'Material-UI: you are using the deprecated `inset` property ' + 'that will be removed in the next major release.
 The property `variant="inset"` ' + 'is equivalent and should be used instead.', );